← All workflows

 How does the AI ensure notice topics meet the reasonable particularity standard?

 Absolutely.
-CaseMark supports both FRCP 30(b)(6) and state analogs such as California CCP § 2025.230.
-You can specify the governing jurisdiction and any applicable local rules, and the AI will adapt its drafting and analysis accordingly.
+While CaseMark defaults to FRCP 30(b)(6), it supports state analogs such as California CCP § 2025.230 and similar rules.
+You can specify the governing jurisdiction and the AI will adapt its analysis to the applicable procedural framework.

-How does CaseMark preserve admissions for summary judgment?
+How does CaseMark help preserve admissions for summary judgment?

 Related